-The Coast Guard is a branch of the military with a unique set of rankings.
-Coast guard ranks determine how much money an enlisted Coast Guardsman makes each year as well as what type of duties they can perform in the Coast Guard.
-In this article, we will be discussing the different types of coast guard corps ranks and their responsibilities!
+The Coast Guard is a branch of the military with its own set of ranks.
+The amount of money an enlisted Coast Guardsman earns each year, as well as the types of activities they can participate in, are determined by their Coast Guard rank.
+This article will go over the various types of coast guard corps ranks and their duties!

-If you are considering joining the Coast Guard, let’s start practicing for your ASVAB with our free ASVAB Coast Guard Practice Test.
-Thousands of Coast Guard ASVAB practice questions are available for you.
+Let’s start practicing for your ASVAB with our free ASVAB Coast Guard Practice Test if you’re thinking about joining the Coast Guard.
+There are thousands of ASVAB practice questions available for the Coast Guard.

 Coast Guard Ranks – Enlisted Ranks